HarvestMondello/automate-stock-market-financial-analysis-and-investment-strategy/README.md

 This project was originally completed in Python and Tableau Public and you can see my Tableau work here:
 <a href="https://public.tableau.com/app/profile/harvest.mondello/viz/Capstone2StocksAnalysisFinal/0_CoverPage"> Harvest Mondello's Tableau Public</a> And my Python code will be added to Github in the near future.

+In this analysis I will look at risk, prices and financials of the largest 500 US publicly traded stocks and compare them to the market as a whole.
+I will look at historical risk, historical price changes adjusted for re-invested dividends and current fundamentals from the companies financial statements.

+I will then create a ranking system to balance risk, returns and fundamental sustainability as a criteria for which stocks to invest in today.
+My Python code can be run at any time and the visuals updated to select the best stocks to invest in on any given day.

 ## Cover Page
 ![Cover Page](https://github.com/HarvestMondello/automate-stock-market-financial-analysis-and-investment-strategy/blob/main/assets/stock-financial-analysis-1.png)